 - Many other specific exceptions (examples include: where the Defendant argues that the Claimant is partially at fault, or the claim is being brought on behalf of the estate of someone who has died).

 Claims proceeding outside of the Claims Portal are often begun by sending a Letter of Claim – instead of submitting details through the Portal.
 They can still go to a court hearing (though again this is rare) but the hearing will not be referred to as ‘Stage 3’.
 In non-Portal claims, court hearings or trials might be required to resolve a wider range of issues.
 This includes how much compensation you should be awarded, but may also covers questions of liability and whether some or all injuries were a direct result of the accident or not.

-When might a claim go to a Stage 3 court hearing?
+When might Personal Injury Claims go to a Stage 3 court hearing?

 There are two situations in which a claim will go to a Stage 3 hearing:

 - If the parties are unable to come to an agreement at Stage 2 – Stage 2 of the Claims Portal process is all about negotiation.
 However, if you and the Defendant cannot reach an agreement at this point, a Stage 3 court hearing will be needed to determine the final amount of compensation you should be awarded.